Ptujec/LaunchBar/Writing-Tools/README.md

 This action integrates with Action Updates by @prenagha.
 Find the [latest version on his GitHub](https://github.com/prenagha/launchbar) and a signed version on his [website](https://renaghan.com/launchbar/action-updates/).

 [^1]: I have not had the chance to try Apple's AI Writing Tools, but so far, they do not sound too promising anyway.
 With this action, you can always benefit from the latest OpenAI models and refine the tools yourself.
+[^2]: Please consider privacy and the pitfalls of using LLMs in general as you use this.